Prospective Retirees

 (Doctor Visits, Outpatient)

 Enrollment is required at age 65 to avoid a penalty.
 You may delay enrollment without penalty if you continue working and remain on the University’s active medical plan.
-If you are on a spouse’s plan, check with that employer to insure you may continue coverage at 65.
+If you are on a spouse’s plan, check with that employer to ensure you can continue coverage at 65.

 *Retirement gifts are in addition to and separate from all other awards provided during the year.
 The tax law treats a “typical retirement gift” as a de minimis fringe benefit, not subject to federal or state taxes.
 If the average cost of other awards (excluding the retirement gift) provided to you during the year exceeds $400, you will be taxed on the excess value (or cost, if higher).
 In order for the Wake Forest Service Appreciation Program to remain a Qualified Award Plan for IRS purposes, (1) it cannot discriminate in favor of highly-compensated individuals; (2) the non-cash gift must be awarded as part of a meaningful presentation or ceremony; (3) the gift must be for employee achievement in safety or length-of-service; and (3) the gift must be awarded under circumstances sufficient to indicate it is not disguised compensation.